Perceptual Computing and why we are excited [PDF 374KB]

 Our experience with the Intel Perceptual Computing Challenge Phase II and perceptual computing in general is just beginning.
 We are still finding our way through and haven’t anything even remotely like best practices, but it’s fun.
 The potential for PerC UI schemes is a wide-open field, and we can’t wait to see what novel approaches the next generation of programmers come up with to leverage this potentially paradigm-shifting technology.

 Chris Skaggs is a 13-year veteran of the web and mobile software industry.
 As founder and CTO of Code-Monkeys and Soma Games LLC, Chris has delivered software applications to some of the country’s most discerning clients like Intel, Four Seasons, Comcast, MGM, and Aruba Networks.
 In addition to corporate customers, Code-Monkeys has programmed many casual games for the Apple iPhone* and iPad* and the Android* and Mac*/PC platforms.
 Inside Code-Monkeys is a group of dedicated technicians and artists dedicated to cutting-edge game design and development.
-A Black Belt in the Intel® Software Developer Network, Chris also writes and speaks on topics surrounding the rapidly changing mobile application environment at venues like GDC Next, CGDC, Casual Connect, TechStart, Serious Play, and Intel AppUp® Elements.
+A Black Belt in the Intel® Software Developer Network, Chris also writes and speaks on topics surrounding the rapidly changing mobile application environment at venues like GDC Next, CGDC, Casual Connect, TechStart, and Serious Play.

 Intel and the Intel logo are trademarks of Intel Corporation in the U.S. and/or other countries.